'The money is gone': Evacuated Ukrainians forced to return

 “He's old,” she said of Putin.
 “He has to be retired.”

-Homesickness and uncertainty also drive returns to Donetsk.
+Homesickness and uncertainty also drive returns.
 A daily evacuation train leaves Pokrovsk for relatively safer western Ukraine, but another train also arrives daily with people who have decided to come home.
 While the evacuation train is free, the return one is not.

 Oksana Tserkovnyi took the train home with her 10-year-old daughter two days after the deadly attack on July 15 in Dnipro, where they had stayed for more than two months.
 While the attack was the spark to return, Tserkovnyi had found it difficult to find work.
 Now she plans to return to her previous job in a coal mine.